jenish-rudani/jenish-rudani-portfolio/content/authors/admin/_index.md

 Since a young age, my passion has been Embedded Devices.
 I have always loved making things.

 I am pursuing Master of Engineering at Simon Fraser University to ameliorate my engineering and problem-solving skills.
-My main goal is to learn Machine Learning, specifically for Low Resource Computing Devices, such as MicroController.
+My main goal is to learn Machine Learning, specifically for Low Resource Computing Devices.
 I believe that by gaining experience in this field, I would be able to combine my embedded systems skills to work on developing EdgeML Devices.

-As a Part-Time student, I am working on developing a Bluetooth 5.2 tag firmware for RTLS asset tracking solution.

 During my professional career, I have architected an Inventory Tracking/Management System including developing a custom Hardware and Software SDK.
 I have worked on many projects to self-learn Embedded Systems, read multiple books for deeper understanding.
 Some of the cooler projects are mentioned below.